InternVideo2: Scaling Foundation Models for Multimodal Video Understanding: Related Work

-\textbf{Multimodal Large Language Models.} With advances in large language models (LLMs)~\cite{devlin2018bert,t5,gpt3,Wei2021FinetunedLM,palm,sun2023emu1,sun2023emu2}, their multimodal versions (MLLMs) gain a lot heat considering its open-world visual task execution by simple instructions.
-Seminal works like Flamingo~\cite{flamingo} shows outstanding zero/few-shots performances over a range of multimodal tasks~\cite{vqa,fickr,msrvtt,okvqa}.
-Public MLLMs~\cite{minigpt4,llava,mmgpt} e.g. LLaVA~\cite{llava} and InstructBLIP~\cite{instructblip} give visual instruction-tuning data for dialogue experience.
-Some video-related MLLM (VideoLLM) VideoChatGPT~\cite{videochatgpt} and Valley~\cite{valley} utilize ChatGPT to generate video instruction-tuning data, aiming to enhance instruction-following capabilities for real-world video comprehension.
+\textbf{Multimodal Large Language Models.} With advances in large language models (LLMs)~\cite{devlin2018bert,t5,gpt3}, their multimodal versions (MLLMs) is becoming popular as it can handle open-world tasks.
+Seminal works like Flamingo~\cite{flamingo} showed outstanding zero/few-shots performances over a range of multimodal tasks~\cite{vqa,fickr,msrvtt,okvqa}.
+Public MLLMs~\cite{minigpt4,llava,mmgpt} such as LLaVA~\cite{llava} and InstructBLIP~\cite{instructblip} proposed to use visual instruction-tuning data to improve the visual dialogue ability.
+Some video-centric MLLMs have been proposed, such as VideoChat~\cite{li2023videochat}, VideoChatGPT~\cite{videochatgpt} and Valley~\cite{valley}, by using instruction data to connect video encoders to LLMs for open-world video understanding.